ahdis/ch-crl/README.md

-# HL7 Swiss FHIR Implementation Guide for the Cancer Registration Law (CRL)
+# Implementation Guide for the Cancer Registration Law (CRL)